Category Archives: Saxe-Meiningen Royals

 Ernst Ludwig II was Duke of Saxe-Meiningen from 1724-1729.
 He was born in Coburg on August 8, 1709, to Ernst Ludwig I, Duke of Saxe-Meiningen and his first wife, Dorothea Maria of Saxe-Gotha-Altenburg.
 He had four siblings:

-Although Ernst Ludwig was the third son, both of his elder brothers had died before their father, making him heir to the Ducal throne.
+Ernst Ludwig was the third son, but his elder brothers died before their father, making him heir to the Ducal throne.
 He became Duke upon his father’s death in November 1724.
 Just fifteen years old, his brief reign was overseen by his two uncles, Friedrich Wilhelm and Anton Ulrich.

-Ernst Ludwig II died in Meiningen, Duchy of Saxe-Meiningen, now in Thuringia, Germany, on February 24, 1729, never having reached his majority.
-He was succeeded by his younger brother, Karl Friedrich.
+Nineteen-year-old Ernst Ludwig II died in Meiningen, Duchy of Saxe-Meiningen, now in Thuringia, Germany, on February 24, 1729, and never reached his majority.
+He was succeeded by his younger brother Karl Friedrich.
 Ernst Ludwig is buried in the Castle Church at Elisabethenburg Palace in Meiningen.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.